neftonjin/art-gallery-shop-app/README.md

   ## Installation

-  This web application does`n require installation.
+  This web application does not require installation.

   ## Usage